Fedict/lod-link/README.md

-# Link store
+# Demo link store

-This is an example implementation for store links (and metadata) into the triple store.
+This is an example implementation for storing links (and metadata) into a triple store.

 ## Format / structure